onlypankaj/LowLevelDesignInterviewQuestion/README.md

 					initialize as HashMap
 					instead of add use put

+					Poll will be slow.

 					CRUD
 						.
 Good(R, where clause) Can find easily the processid with key .
 Bad(R, order by) Find smallest start time, bcz Map has no ordering.
+						.
+Bad(R, All) is slow.

+						Option TreeMap

+			3. Use TreeMap
+					It has order and can use firstEntry method directly Poll is slow.

+					CRUD
+						.
+Good(R, order by) as TreeMap is already ordered.
+						.
+Bad(R, where clause) poll will become slow.
+						.
+Bad(R, order by starttime) TreeMap will order by Key which is processid, whereas we want order by Starttime

+			4. Use Heap
+					Start will be fast becuase Heap hepifince itself if required.
+					Poll will be fast, as select all but end will be slow, becuase it will have to search Process.

+					CRUD
+						.Bad(R, where clause)You cant do search operation effecitantly .Good(R, All) You can pull out maximum, which means your poll will be fast.

+			5. Use Complicated data structure: No data Structure can perform all start, end and poll fast
+					a.
+TreeMap
+						CRUD
+						.Good(R, order by) poll firstEntry

+					b.
+Map
+						.Good(R, where clause) can go directly to value